The Difference Between Imagination and Creativity

 Ask instead what learnable skills would close your imagination-creativity gap, then go learn them.
 Take that class.
 Pursue that degree.
 Hire that tutor.
-Request that apprenticeship.
+Ask for that apprenticeship.
 Move to Hollywood, or that arts community, or that music scene.

 Answer your adult frustration with the same good counsel you’d offer any ten year old aspiring writer, artist, filmmaker, or musician:

-“We’re all born with imagination, kid, but creativity is learned.
-And you deserve your chance to learn it.”
+“We’re all born with imagination, but creativity is learned.
+And you deserve to learn it.”

 That’s the right answer at any age.
 Don’t you think?

 “The Difference Between Imagination and Creativity” is an excerpt from: